-We estimate that the net proceeds to us from the sale of the 6,250,000 shares of common stock offered hereby will be approximately \$83.7 million, assuming an initial public offering price of \$15.00, which is the midpoint of the range listed on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$96.8 million.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share would increase (decrease) the net proceeds to us from this offering by approximately \$5.8 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus.
+We estimate that the net proceeds to us from the sale of the 6,250,000 shares of common stock offered hereby will be approximately \$83.3 million, assuming an initial public offering price of \$15.00, which is the midpoint of the range listed on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$96.4 million.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share would increase (decrease) the net proceeds to us from this offering by approximately \$5.8 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+Depending on market conditions at the time of pricing of this offering and other considerations, we may sell fewer or more shares than the number set forth on the cover page of this prospectus.